 It was almost as though Hollywood was embarrassed to embrace such a man out of time, a character that perhaps more properly belonged in an earlier era–or at least to smaller screens.

 Fortunately, by the early seventies there was a new breeze blowing down the mean streets, and a new breed of film directors whose exposure to the classics of another generation came secondhand and baggage-free, through the late show and repertory theatres.
 Suddenly the number of P.I. films began to increase (although it was a fraction of what it had been thirty years earlier), but even more importantly there was an almost cocky new acceptance of the genre, and a new maturity in the approach.
 And bigger budgets.
 These weren’t B-films.

-It was, if you ask me, the “Silver Age of the Private Eye Film.”
-If it wasn’t quite a movement, but there was at least a certain sense of thematic cohesiveness and a new awareness among the filmmakers and the audience of the genre.
+It was, if you ask me, it was the “Silver Age of the Private Eye Film.”
+If it wasn’t quite a movement, there was at least a certain sense of thematic cohesiveness and a new awareness among the filmmakers and the audience of the genre.
 They not only knew what they were doing, but what others had previously done.
 And they were very aware aware of what everybody else was doing.